baskerville/bspwm/README.md

         |            |            |         |            |            |
         +-------------------------+         +-------------------------+

+## Containers

+Each monitor contains at least one desktop.

+Each desktop contains at most one tree.

 ## Messages

 The syntax for the client is `bspc MESSAGE [ARGUMENTS ...]`.